-Student email is a secure logon environment.
-The identity of all students is verified through the use of a secure and unique nine-digit student identification number.
-This identification number is utilized as part of the student's username when accessing the student email.
-Additionally, STC utilizes Secure Sockets Layer (SSL) certificates to establish an encrypted link between the web server and the client's browser.
-This link ensures that all data passed between the web server and web browser remain private and integral.
-SSL is an industry standard and is used by millions of websites in the protection of online transactions with users.
+Student email is accessed through a secure login environment via the MySTC option portal.
+Each student's identity is verified using a secure and unique student identification number, which is incorporated into the student's username.

+Secure Sockets Layer (SSL) certificates are used to protect the confidentiality and integrity of transmitted data.
+SSL establishes an encrypted link between the web server and the client's browser, ensuring that all data exchanged remains private and secure.
+As an industry-standard protocol, SSL is widely used to protect online transactions and communications.

-Students are responsible for using their STC student email address when registering third party products.
+Students are responsible for using their official STC student email address for all college communications and when registering for any third-party products or services related to or required for any college-related need.